 Digital Object Identifier (DOI)

 Liu, Yuan; Zeng, Xiaoning; Hui, Yujian; Zhu, Chenlei; Wu, Jie; Taylor, Devin H.; Ji, Juan; Fan, Weimin; Huang, Zuhu; and Hu, Jun, "Activation Of Î±7 Nicotinic Acetylcholine Receptors Protects Astrocytes Against Oxidative Stress-Induced Apoptosis: Implications For Parkinson'S Disease" (2015).
-Neurobiology.
+Translational Neuroscience.
 404.